 People are counting on us, and we’re counting on others.
 It’s the domino or butterfly effect, and it’s the call to serve, the call to leadership.

-But where’s the anchor for our problem solving and decision making?
+But where’s the lifeline for our problem solving and decision making?

 I’ve been noticing the EQ skill of reality testing lately – in myself and in our leaders.
 When done well, it inspires confidence and trust.

 Reality testing is defined as our ability to assess the here and now of the moment or situation – what’s really going on – and understand how this objectively compares to what we wish were happening, or conversely, what we don’t want to see.